qppd/Soil-Liquefaction/README.md

 <hr>

 <h2>📄 Usage</h2>
-<p>Navigate to the React UI, enter parameters such as SPT N‑value, moisture content, fines, D50, and groundwater level.
-The app sends a request to the Flask API and returns “Susceptible” or “Not Susceptible”.
-You can also use the API directly via <code>/predict</code> with JSON payload.</p>
+<p>Navigate to the React interface and input geotechnical parameters such as SPT N‑value, moisture content, fines percentage, D50, and groundwater level.
+The application communicates with the Flask API and returns a classification: “Susceptible” or “Not Susceptible”.
+The API may also be accessed directly via <code>/predict</code> with a JSON payload.</p>

 <hr>

 <h2>📈 Model & Dataset</h2>
-<p>The Random Forest model was trained on local geotechnical datasets (Guagua, Pampanga) with approximately 90‑96% accuracy :contentReference[oaicite:2]{index=2}.
-Key features include N‑value, moisture, fines percentage, D50, groundwater level, and plasticity index.</p>
+<p>The Random Forest model is trained on geotechnical datasets from Guagua, Pampanga, achieving approximately 90–96% accuracy.
+Key features include SPT N‑value, moisture content, fines content, D50 grain size, groundwater depth, and plasticity index.</p>

 <hr>